Mayonnaisu/manga-image-translator/README.md

 ## Update
 > [!WARNING]
-> This updater will replace the old files with the newer ones, so make sure that you back up the files you want to keep first.<br>
+> This updater will replace the old files with the newer ones, so make sure that you back up the files you want to keep first.
+>
 > **Impacted files:**
 > - `MIT-installer.ps1`
 > - `MIT-local-launcher.ps1`